24

 One Rule

-Every campaign enters through Intake and flows through the 12-stage workflow.
-Rapid Support uses a separate execution lane.
+Every campaign — no matter how big or small — enters through Intake and flows through the 12 stages.
 No side doors.
+No exceptions.
 The system works when we all use it.

 Intake Engine